Felix feUSD (FEUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Felix feUSD Historical Price

-According to the latest data gathered on Felix feUSD live price page, the current price of Felix feUSD is 0.994095USD.
-The circulating supply of Felix feUSD(FEUSD) is 27.37M FEUSD , giving it a market capitalization of $27.19M.
+According to the latest data gathered on Felix feUSD live price page, the current price of Felix feUSD is 1.002USD.
+The circulating supply of Felix feUSD(FEUSD) is 31.88M FEUSD , giving it a market capitalization of $31.93M.

 In the past month, Felix feUSD has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FEUSD could witness further price changes in the near future.